Administrative Adjudication Process

 Anyone receiving a hearing notice should review the schedule and location information on the notice.
 All hearings will be held on the fourth Tuesday of each month no earlier than 9:30 AM for parking tickets, 10:30 AM for Red Light Camera violations, and 1:00 PM for all other violations.
 The location is the Village Hall Council Chambers.
 All hearings start promptly at the time indicated on the notice.
 It is recommended that individuals arrive a few minutes early.
 Upon entering the hearing room, individuals must check in with the code enforcement official and wait until their case is called.

-Non-residents appealing a Vehicle Sticker, Parking Ticket, or Red Light Camera Violation may mail-in their appeal.
-Non-residents that are interested in a mail-in appeal should follow the instructions that are included in the Non-Resident Appeal Procedures.
+Non-residents appealing a Vehicle Sticker, Parking Ticket, or Red Light Camera Violation may mail in their appeal.
+Non-residents that are interested in a mail-in appeal should follow the instructions that are included in the Non-Resident Appeal Procedures (PDF).

 Administrative Hearing Process